lastone-hikiray/CubeSurferClone/README.md

 	CubesPool, which stores and can create CollectedCubes when told to do so.
 	PlayerModel, it stores the 3d model of the player, in our case it is a ball.
-	CollectableCubeFinder, which has a Trigger Collider and when it collides with CollectableCube then destroys it and tells the pool to create a CollectedCube
+	CollectableCubeFinder, which has a Trigger Collider and when it collides with CollectableCube then destroys it and tells the pool to create a CollectedCube.
 	Tail, only draws an orange tail after the player.